prathit-tijare07/SQL-Case-study-/README.md

 From the dataset, I explored the following 20 questions utilizing MySQL:

 1.How many Olympic games have been held?
 2.List down all Olympic games held so far.
 3.Mention the total number of nations that participated in each Olympic game.
 4. Fetch the total no of sports played in each olympic games.
 5. Retrieve the top 10 countries with the most gold medals.
-6.List all athletes who have won more than five gold medals.
+6. List all athletes who have won more than five gold medals.
 7. List down total gold, silver and bronze medals won by each country.
-8. Break down all olympic games where India won medal for Hockey and how many medals in each olympic games 9.List the cities that have hosted the Olympics more than once.
+8. Break down all olympic games where India won medal for Hockey and how many medals in each olympic games
+9. List the cities that have hosted the Olympics more than once.
 10. Find the Top 10 athletes who has won the most total medals.